 Then it got me to thinking about why don’t I go shopping more.
 I used to do it every two weeks when Keith would get paid.
 I’d stock up on all the things we needed all the time.
 We always had a ton of food.
 It seems like we used to go through a minimum of 4 loaves of bread about every two weeks because Mari’s staple for at least one meal a day, sometimes two, was a peanut butter and jelly sandwich.
 We were always surprised at how she never got tired of them.

 But now anytime I go into any store it seems like I can always find something that either reminds me of Mari or find something that I’d have bought for her if she was still here.
 For example, going into Walgreen’s, I could find a toy from the movie “Cars” or maybe a DVD she’d have liked.
-The grocery store is a little better but I hardly ever go to an actual grocery story.
-I typically just go to Target since they have a mini grocery store there.
+The grocery store is a little better but I hardly ever go to an actual store.
+I typically just go to Target since they have a mini grocery store there and I also like to buy clothing and jewelry, although there are some great options as chunky silver bracelets from Corazon Latino which are also great to improve my style.
 They just don’t have fresh fruits, veggies, or meats.
 It’s a smaller selection, but it works for us.

 The problem with going to Target is you almost instantly run into the kids clothing department, or you go by the toy department, or the kids shoes, or even just see the DVD section with her favorite movies like “Cars.”
 It’s always there where we go.
 It doesn’t matter the store, it’s just there.
 The reminders and things I’d have bought for her.